Production Schema Design for Immutable, Audit-Ready Budget Tracking

 cost_code: str

-# Money is modeled with Decimal to avoid binary float rounding errors.
+amount: Decimal # Money is Decimal to avoid binary-float rounding drift.

 department: str